Differing narratives on Fascist collaboration legacy

 “Mother was elated to have Father home, but he seemed war-weary and exhausted.
 He was reserved with us and seemed preoccupied with faraway thoughts.
 We children were unaware that every step he took was being monitored closely by the Italians, though Mother must have suspected it.
 No guests came to visit our house; only family members would briefly stop by.”

-As a loyal daughter, Mary chose to downplay the collaboration of her father, offering a perspective that aligned with the version of the family’s past as presented to her.
+As a loyal daughter, Mary chose to downplay her father’s collaboration, offering a perspective that aligned with the version of the family’s past as presented to her.

 Recent biographies written by family members often presented a more positive and selective portrayal of the individual in question, focusing on their virtues and achievements while downplaying or omitting certain aspects that might be seen as less favorable or controversial.
 Similarly, Pascal Woldemariam who wrote about his father, Blatten Geta Woldemariam Ayele a few years ago chose to exclude explicit discussions about his father’s sympathy with the fascist regime.